 The Genetic Information Nondiscrimination Act of 2008 (GINA) prohibits employers and other entities covered by GINA Title II from requesting or requiring genetic information of an individual or family member of the individual, except as specifically allowed by this law.
 To comply with this law, we are asking that you not provide any genetic information when responding to this request for medical information.
 “Genetic Information” as defined by GINA includes an individual’s family medical history, the results of an individual’s or family member’s genetic tests, the fact that an individual or an individual’s family member sought or received genetic services, and genetic information of a fetus carried by an individual or an individual’s family member or an embryo lawfully held by an individual or family member receiving assistive reproductive services.

 - Consider adapting the DOL’s “model” FMLA forms to suit your needs.
-As my colleague Bill Pokorny shared in a prior post, the DOL’s “model” FMLA forms fall short in several respects.
+The DOL’s “model” FMLA forms fall short in several respects.
 To name a few: 1) the medical certification forms do not request all of the information that employers may require, such as information regarding an employee’s work restrictions; 2) the model designation notice does not include language addressing the rules for fitness-for-duty certifications for intermittent or reduced work schedule leave, which will be crucial to combat FMLA misuse and abuse; and 3) because the DOL’s forms are designed as a “one-size-fits-all” solution, they include extraneous information that will not apply to all or even most employers, and do not reflect individual employers’ policies and procedures.
 Additionally, the forms do not account for the changes to exigency leave, which now is possible as a result of a family member’s call to duty in a foreign country (as opposed to the confusing “contingency operation” language originally used).

 However, changing the language of the DOL’s model FMLA forms should be done carefully.
 At a minimum, we encourage you to update your notices and forms regarding the change to exigency leave above.
 Either way, we strongly encourage employers to work closely with their employment attorneys to develop forms, policies and procedures that fully take advantage of their rights under the FMLA regulations while also fully complying with the rules.